Som14/Day-1-Assignment-PLP/README.md

 b.
 Code Analysis Tools: Use static and dynamic code analysis tools to identify potential security vulnerabilities early in the development process.
 c.
 Secure Coding Practices: Incorporate secure coding practices, such as input validation, proper error handling, and avoiding hard-coded secrets, into your development workflow.

+Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
 Unit Testing: Unit testing involves testing individual components or modules of a software application in isolation.
 Typically, these components are functions, methods, or classes within the code.
 •	Importance:
 o	Early Bug Detection: Unit tests help catch bugs early in the development process, which reduces the cost and complexity of fixing them later.